Mental Health: Depression

 How Is Depression Diagnosed?

-The diagnosis of depression often begins with a physical exam by a health care provider.
-Although there are no laboratory tests to specifically diagnose depression, the health care provider may use various tests to look for physical illness as the cause of the symptoms.
-If a physical cause for the depression is ruled out, your health care provider may begin treatment with a medicine for depression, or may refer you to a psychiatrist or psychologist for evaluation.
+The diagnosis of depression often begins with a medical and psychiatric history and possibly also a physical exam by a health care provider.
+Screening and treatment can be managed by a primary care doctor or a mental health professional.
+Although there are no laboratory tests to specifically diagnose depression, the health care provider may use various tests to look for other medical conditions as the cause of the symptoms.
+If another medical condition is ruled out, your health care provider may begin treatment with a medicine for depression, or may refer you to a psychiatrist or psychologist for evaluation.

 Diagnosis is based on the intensity and duration of symptoms -- including any problems with functioning caused by the symptoms.